ravioliasb/COSC310NovaBot/README.md

 # Project Description

 Nova is a chatbot that is passionate about teaching astronomy and geography to users.
 Her implementation of natural language processing in python allows her to understand and answer user questions related to astronomy such as stars, galaxies, black holes and planets, and questions related to geography such as country capitals and geographical records.
+She is also equipped with Wikipedia, Wolfram and NASA APIs for users who wish to get more detailed information on topics.
 She was created with the intent to spread basic knowledge about astronomy and geography to individuals who are interested in these fields.

 # Software Development Life Cycle